-- blue water footprint measures water consumed from ground and surface water sources such lakes, rivers and reservoirs
+- bluewater footprint measures water consumed from ground and surface water sources such as lakes, rivers and reservoirs

 - green water footprint measures the soil such as rainwater

-Water footprint is a quite useful tool for consumers to understand how much water it actually takes to produce everyday products and services.
+The Water footprint is a quite useful tool for consumers to understand how much water it takes to produce everyday products and services.
 The important factor is to know where it is produced because it takes a much higher level of energy if the water is taken from a region with water shortage.
-This is the true cost of water.

-- Blue water footprint measures water consumed from ground and surface water sources such lakes, rivers and reservoirs
+- Bluewater footprint measures water consumed from ground and surface water sources such as lakes, rivers and reservoirs

 Green water footprint